scarryhott/Kantian-IVI/FRACTAL_KAKEYA_ANALYSIS.md

 ```

 These stubs formalise the shared recursion: `DarkMatterSlice` captures the I-shifted grain statistics, while `PositiveCell` records how light reorganises the same fractal support.
 Completing them makes the dark matter/light dual birth explicit inside IVI.

+### Noumenal Kakeya Failure
+- In the complex (`I`) direction there is no analogue of Kakeya's minimal-volume guarantee; the complex measure lacks the ordering needed for line-segment packing arguments.
+- Each `Δi` excursion therefore suspends Kakeya rigidity: lines can shear, overlap, or split without violating any noumenal law, embodying the openness required by the Kantian interpretation.
+- The Lean goal is to show `¬ preservesKakeyaAlongIComplex`, witnessing that no dependent Kakeya predicate persists once we remain in the complex fiber; only after retraction to the real slice do established Kakeya invariants reappear.
+- This failure is not a bug but the mathematical proof of noumenal potential: it guarantees that positive geometry governs the real, while the complex direction safeguards dissonance and availability for new syntheses.

 ### Observable Predictions